jhucompilers/fall2024/assign/assign03.md

 ### Expectations for symbol tables

-We will test your compiler's semantic analyzer by using the `-a` command line option, which prints the contents of symbol tables after semantic analysis completes.
+We will test your compiler's semantic analyzer by using the `-a` command line option, which prints the contents of all symbol tables after semantic analysis completes.
 This section describes the expectations for creating and populating symbol tables.

 A `SymbolTable` should be created (using the `enter_scope` function) for each